Joelgranados/vmctl/README.md

 that configures the image to support this.
 In non-cloud-init settings, see `contrib/systemd` for a systemd service that should be usable on most distributions.

+## Prep nix

+Imageless mode depends on nix commands and flake infrastrcture.
+If you are on nixos, add the following text to your configuration file (usually located at /etc/nixos/configuration.nix):

+    ```
+    nix = {
+        package = pkgs.nix;
+        extraOptions = ''
+          experimental-features = nix-command flakes
+        '';
+    };
+    ```

+On the other hand, if you have installed nix on another distribution (like Debian), add the following text to your configruation file (usually /etc/nix/nix.conf):

+    experimental-features = nix-command flakes

 ## Prep boot img